 Exhibitors must specify breed and list class number for each entry.
+Exhibitors will be responsible for feeding and watering of their own animals.

 Exhibitors will be responsible for feeding and watering of their own animals.

 The junior class rabbit judging will begin at 8:30 am on Saturday with Rabbit Showmanship.
 Face-to-face rabbit judging, beginning with American Sable will follow.
 Individual exhibitors are required to be present or send a family member or friend to exhibit their entry.